martinv94/ConvHull/README.md

 The Python implementation was tested on Python 3.7.6 using `gurobi` (version 9.0.2) for double-precision linear optimization.

-The floating point arithmetic implementations find less extreme points overall, due to rounding, but scales easily to higher dimensions on genome-scale metabolic models (tested for up to 6 reactions on interest).
+The floating point arithmetic implementations find less extreme points overall, due to rounding, but scale easily to higher dimensions on genome-scale metabolic models (tested for up to 6 reactions on interest).

 Preliminary run-time differences between the MATLAB and the Python implementation suggest that the MATLAB implementation runs slightly faster, however, both floating-point arithmetic implementations outperform the run-time of the exact implementation by orders of magnitude.